 Würzburg, Germany; at IEEE SASO & ICAC (FAS*) 2017 in Tucson, USA;

 at IEEE SASO & ICAC (FAS*) 2018 in Trento, Italy;

 at the IEEE Foundations and Applications of Self-* Systems Conference (FAS*'19) 2019, in Ůmea, Sweden;

-and twice online as part of the IEEE International Conference on Autonomic Computing and Self-Organizing Systems (ACSOS'20 and ACSOS'21).
+and three times online as part of the IEEE International Conference on Autonomic Computing and Self-Organizing Systems (ACSOS'20, ACSOS'21 and ACSOS'22).

 The workshop intends to focus on the important work of applying self?* principles to the integration of "Interwoven Systems"

 (where an "Interwoven System" is a system cutting across several technical domains, combining traditionally engineered systems,

 systems making use of self?* properties and methods, and human systems).
 The goal of the workshop is to identify key challenges